altruios/namshubettulpa/public/namshubettuple/redeye.md

 ~Martha noticed another ripple~
 'Okay - that one was way faster...'
 *She shouted and they both took cover*
-'M::are they random...'
+'M::Are they random...'
-~The alien was thrown off the same way Kent had been a moment earlier~ ~It didn't follow them~
+~The alien was thrown off the same way the Navigator had been a moment earlier~ ~It didn't follow them~
 'M::Or is it getting faster?'
 *Instead it started climbing back up the face of this gear*